clemgbld/movie-app/README.md

 ## FrameWork / Library /UI

-I used React js to build the Ui of the application each component are either pure component that displays data received by props or component that display data received by useSelectors and/or dispacth actions received by useDispatch
+I used the last version (18) React js to build the Ui of the application each component are either pure component that displays data received by props or component that display data received by useSelectors and/or dispacth actions received by useDispatch

 ### Architecture of a component